meilisearch/documentation/reference/api/search.md

 Search for documents matching a specific query in the given index.

+This endpoint should only be used when no API key is required.
+If an API key is required, use the [POST](/reference/api/search.md#search-in-an-index-with-post-route) route instead.

 ### Path parameters

 | Name              | Type   | Description                                                               |